Dr. Gaudet: Libido-Recovery Plan

 After following this plan for about a month, spend some time writing in your journal.
 How do you feel in your body?
 More sensual?
 More sexual?
 Don't expect radical changes overnight; reawakening libido requires time and patience.
 Keep following the steps above, and keep listening to and trusting your body.

-Learn more about your libido and what emotional issues can affect it.
+your libido and what emotional issues can affect it.